Mathematics

 Pupils will leave us prepared for the next stage in their lives with:

-• Skills and concepts that have been mastered.
+Skills and concepts that have been mastered by all children.

 A mathematical concept or skill has been mastered when a child can show it in multiple ways, using the mathematical language to explain their ideas, and can independently apply the concept to new problems in unfamiliar situations and this is the goal for our children.